-Not only have many US companies come to view Canada as a promising place to expand their operations (and vice versa), with more people working from home, businesses have more opportunities to engage in the cross-border hiring of remote employees.
+Not only have many US companies come to view Canada as a promising place to expand their operations (and vice versa), but businesses have more opportunities to engage in the cross-border hiring of remote employees.

-If you’re a US business owner looking to hire Canadian employees, it’s important to understand some basic regulations that govern Canada’s payroll system—and how your obligations regarding employment laws and payroll taxes may differ from those in America.
+A US business owner looking to hire Canadian employees should understand some basic regulations that govern Canada’s payroll system—and how your obligations regarding employment laws and payroll taxes may differ from those in America.

-Here are 5 key differences between Canada payroll vs US payroll you should know about.
+Here are five key differences between Canadian and US payrolls you should know about.

 1. Payroll agencies